kakao/buffalo/docs/index.rst

 .. image:: ./buffalo.png
    :width: 320px

 Buffalo is a production-ready open source which fast and scalable.
 Buffalo maximizes performance by effectively using system resources even on low-spec machines.
 The implementation is optimized for CPU and SSD, but it also shows good performance on the GPU.
-Buffalo is one of the recommender system libraries used by Kakao and is reliably used for many services.
+Buffalo is one of the recommender system libraries developed by Kakao and has been reliably used for various Kakao services.

 Buffalo provides the following algorithms: